RosettaCommons/documentation/Solving-a-Biological-Problem.md

 ## Protein–Peptide Docking

 Protein–peptide docking is useful for determining the structure of a short, flexible peptide in the context of a receptor.
-Protein–peptide docking is most accurate for flexible peptides with in 5 Angstroms backbone RMSD of the native and in a starting position close to the receptor site.
+Protein–peptide docking is most accurate for flexible peptides with in 5 Angstroms backbone RMSD of the native and in a starting position near to the peptide-binding site.

 **describe several types of protein-peptide docking**